spear-sim/spear/docs/content_guidelines.md

 │   ├── 0002_my_semantic_category      #
 │   └── ...                            #
 ├── Navigation                         # All navigation-related Actors are kept here.
 There must be at least one RecastNavMesh
-|   |                                  # actor in the scene in order to use the navmesh functionality in our Python API.
+|   |                                  # Actor in the scene in order to use the navmesh functionality in our Python API.
 │   |                                  #
 │   ├── NavMeshBoundsVolume_00         #
 │   ├── NavMeshModifierVolume_00       #
 │   ├── NavMeshModifierVolume_01       #
 │   ├── ...                            #
-│   └── RecastNavMesh-Default          # RecastNavMesh actors are created automatically, and therefore we do not expect
+│   └── RecastNavMesh-Default          # RecastNavMesh Actors are created automatically, and therefore we do not expect
-|                                      # them to adhere to our naming conventions.
+|                                      # them to adhere to our usual naming conventions.
 │                                      #
 ├── Rendering                          # All rendering-related Actors are kept here.
 For convenience, we allow content here to
 |   |                                  # deviate from our usual naming conventions.